BridgetteZagrebin/cse168FinalProject/index.md

 Vorba's 2017 paper on path guiding includes mis and path guiding.
 Since Vorba's path guiding is meant to work better with emissive shapes, I have added these emissive spheres and this produced meaningful results.

-Left Images: MIS and BRDF
+Left Images: MIS and BRDF from our previous assignments

 Right Images: MIS and Path Guiding!
 <p>